 The United Kingdom might not be the first place people think of when planning their next vacation, but you might want to rethink that.
-Okay, it might not offer as much sun as some of the other places in Europe, but it more than makes up for that with the wonderful sights on offer.
+Okay, it might not offer as much sun as some of the other places in Europe, but it more than makes up for that with the beautiful sights on offer.
 Here are some of the best cities to visit in the UK.
 Prepare yourself for a trip like no other.

 Let’s start off with the capital of Scotland.
 Arguably, this is one of the most scenic cities in the world.
 It feels more like a quaint (but large) town located in the heart of stunning rolling hills.
 You should start off with a walk up Arthur’s Seat because you’ll be treated with spectacular views of the entire city from this great vantage point.
 This ancient but extinct volcano makes for a beautiful walk.